Support for adults who are d/Deaf or deafblind at home

 - assessing you for specialist equipment to help you in your daily life

-- teaching and assisting you with communication, like how to make calls with assistive technology, for example, video interpreted calls
+- teaching and assisting you with communication, for example, making calls with assistive technology

-- giving you information around employment, education, training and volunteering.
+- information about jobs, education, training, and volunteering.

 - If you are a parent, alerts can also be given to let you know your baby is crying or distressed.